CyborgCodeSyndicate/utilities/parent-pom/README.md

 ## Overview

 `parent-pom` is the shared Maven parent published as `io.cyborgcode.utilities:parent-pom`.
-It inherits its coordinates from the root `utilities` aggregator so every downstream library starts from the same build contract.
+Use it as the parent for every published module; the repo root module is only an aggregator and is not published to Maven Central.

 - Standardizes Java 17 compilation and UTF-8 encoding, and enforces Maven 3.8+ / Java 17 via the Enforcer plugin.
 - Centralizes dependency versions through BOM imports that cover logging, Spring Boot, serialization, API test clients, browsers, and the full JUnit/Mockito/TestNG stack.
 - Pre-configures compiler, test, lint, coverage, reporting, release, and security plugins so child projects only need to declare code.
-- Publishes releases and snapshots to GitHub Packages (`CyborgCodeSyndicate/utilities`) and exposes the internal GitHub-backed repositories required by other ROA assets.
+- Supports Maven Central publishing via the `central` profile.
+GitHub Packages publishing remains available via the `github` profile when needed.

 Use this parent whenever you are building a reusable library, plugin, or service within the Cyborg Code ecosystem.
 It guarantees that every consumer inherits the same QA gates and publication target.